 - If you are at risk for severe complications (older than age 65 or have medical conditions) you should stay home, even if you feel well.

 Call Before You Go

 Most people can recover at home without the need for medical services.
 If you think that you need medical assistance call the clinic or Emergency Department BEFORE you go in and tell them your symptoms.
 This will allow staff to evaluate your condition and instruct you on how to enter the building.
 If you notice any of the following symptoms, seek medical attention immediately:

 - Persistent pain or pressure in the chest

 - Bluish lips or face

 The Baker County Health Department is asking people with symptoms to stay home if they are not ill enough to seek medical attention.
 If you need medical attention, please contact your medical provider or the Emergency Department BEFORE you go in and tell them your symptoms to be assessed and get instructions of how to enter the facility.
 A medical provider will decide if you need tested for COVID-19.
-In Oregon, testing supplies are limited at this time.
-Testing is being conducted locally by medical providers for those that meet testing criteria.

 St. Alphonsus Information: